 2019 was a consequential year for eDiscovery developments.
 Courts throughout the country, both at the state and federal level, analyzed and decided important legal issues that will continue to impact discovery and production for years to come.
 These cases involve a wide array of topics, from preserving text messages, to carefully crafting objections, to the always-important issue of discovery on discovery.
 The Tucker Ellis eDiscovery Group has compiled a list of significant and representative eDiscovery cases from 2019 to provide insight and guidance as we study these new developments.
 Click here to access the 2019 Year in Review.

-- eDiscovery: 2019 Year in Review, contributors Anthony Petruzzi, Jeff Sindelar, Rachel Byrnes, and Jasmine Taylor
+- eDiscovery: 2019 Year in Review, contributors Tony Petruzzi and Jeff Sindelar

-- “Record Keeping and Forum Selection Can Limit ESI Requests” by Tod Northman and Daniel Schiau, Law360 (March 2019)
+- “Record Keeping and Forum Selection Can Limit ESI Requests” by Tod Northman and Dan Schiau, Law360 (March 2019)

-- E-Discovery: 2018 Year in Review, contributors Anthony Petruzzi, Stephanie Rzepka, and Rachel Byrnes
+- E-Discovery: 2018 Year in Review, contributors Tony Petruzzi and Stephanie Rzepka

 - “E-Discovery ‘Self-Collectors’ Beware: New Federal Rule Could Pose Problems,” Tucker Ellis Client Alert (February 2017)

 - “The Current Legal Landscape for ‘Discovery on Discovery,’” Materials prepared for ABA Environmental & Energy, Mass Torts, and Products Liability Litigation Committees’ Joint CLE Seminar (January 2017)